alantakwok/GNN_rep_pow_on_graph_props/README.md

-# Understanding representation power of graph neural network for learning graph properties
+# Representation power of graph neural networks for learning graph properties

+This project investigates and compares the effectiveness of different types of graph neural networks at learning and predicting different graph properties.
+Authors: Zhenhan Huang, Anubhav Halder, Shiuli Subhra Ghosh and Alanta Kwok.

+## Featu

+## Synopsis

 Neural networks show great potential in various applications such as computer vision and natu- ral language processing.
 At the same time, it becomes uncompetitive when trained on small-scale datasets such as tabular datasets that is still dominated by Gradient-Boosted Decision Trees (GBDT).
 There are few studies on the representation power of graph neural network in learning graph topol- ogy.
-This project investigates and compares the effectiveness of different types of graph neural net- works at learning and predicting different graph properties.

 # Subsection